Why This Format Matters

 2. Data Cleaning: Before import, thoroughly clean your data:

-• Remove any blank rows or columns
+• Remove any fully blank rows or columns

 • Ensure consistent formatting across cells